 Piquing interest and getting people talking is a natural result of a great User Generated Content campaign because it taps into some emotions you might not have been focused on before.

 If someone is sipping your beer beside the ocean or using your boots to hike a trail with a gorgeous view and they share that, it piques a natural interest amongst your audience.

 That interest is reinforced when that content delivers emotions customers come to associate with your brand.
 (Like a sense of relaxation from your seaside beer or a thirst for adventure from your trail-hiking boots)

 It Helps You Make Sales

 When people come to trust your brand by seeing other people engage with it, you stand to make more sales because we are, well, very social creatures.

-Honestly, you might not trust the sort-of-pushy salesperson who picks out that thick tan sweater for you.
+You might not trust the sort-of-pushy salesperson who picks out that thick tan sweater for you.
 But if you see someone else taking a selfie as they cozy up beside a fire wearing it?
-You might feel more excited about the purchase.

 Or perhaps you see a review of that sweater from someone who’s fallen head over heels for it.
 That too might move you closer to the checkout page.